rbakulin/mortgage_api/README.md

 The app writes logs to a console and to a file named `mortgage_api.log` in (if it's not `prod` env) the app's base directory.
 This file contains events in json representation which is easy to be parsed.
 You can go to the `settings.py` and remove `file` handler in `LOGGING` section if it feels redundant.
+Besides default Django events all payment calculations are logged.
 ## Pre-commit hooks
 Make sure you did install requirements (`pip install -r requirements.txt`) and then just set up the git hook scripts via `pre-commit`:
 ```shell